 Tate also published various works of prose, including a short story collection Dreams of a Robot Dancing Bee (Wave Books, 2001), a collection of critical prose, The Route as Briefed (University of Michigan Press, 1999), and a collaborative novel (with poet Bill Knott), Lucky Darryl (Release Press, 1977).
 He also served as editor of The Best American Poetry 1997.

 About his work, the poet John Ashbery wrote in the New York Times: "Local color plays a role, but the main event is the poet's wrestling with passing moments, frantically trying to discover the poetry there and to preserve it, perishable as it is.
 Tate is the poet of possibilities, of morph, of surprising consequences, lovely or disastrous, and these phenomena exist everywhere...
 I return to Tate's books more often perhaps than to any others when I want to be reminded afresh of the possibilities of poetry."

-Tate's honors include a National Institute of Arts and Letters Award for Poetry, the Wallace Stevens Award, a 1995 Tanning Prize, as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
-In 2001, he was elected a Chancellor of the Academy of American Poets.
+Tate's honors include a National Institute of Arts and Letters Award for Poetry and the Wallace Stevens Award (then the 1995 Tanning Prize), as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
+From 2001 to 2007, Tate served as a Chancellor of the Academy of American Poets.
 He was married to the poet Dara Wier and taught at the University of Massachusetts in Amherst until his death in 2015.

 Hints to Pilgrims (Halty Ferguson, 1971)